 4. Effective Cosmetic Treatment Of Nails

 Not only does the silk wrap strengthen the nail, but it also acts as an effective cosmetic treatment.
-If your nail has gone through various artificial nail extension sessions, your nails need a break.
+If your nail has been under the cover of acrylic tips for months, your nails need a break.

 Silk wraps can help cover up the appearance of scratches or breaks on the nail.

-The wrap can also help cover up the discoloration of the nails so it will look like your natural nail, or it can also be painted over by your favorite polish.
+The wrap can also help cover up the discoloration of the nails so they will look like your natural nail, or it can also be painted over with your favorite polish.

 5. Easy To Apply And Remove